KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 Emoji("👍").skinToneVariantActions  // The above variants as keyboard actions
 ```

-These extensions make it possible to resolve all skin tone variants for emojis that have variations.
+This makes it possible to get all skin tone variants for emojis that have any.
+Note that emojis with two skin tone components are currently not supported, such as two persons kissing.

 ### Secondary callouts

-Since KeyboardKit Pro unlocks skin tone variants, it will also unlock secondary action callouts for all emojis that have skin tone variants.
+KeyboardKit Pro unlocks secondary callout actions for all emojis that have skin tone variants.

-This means that long pressing any emoji that has skin tone variants will show the variants in a callout.